Theological College (Catholic University of America)

 Theological College is the national Catholic diocesan seminary for the Latin Church in the United States.
 The school was founded in 1917 and is located in Washington, D.C.
-It is affiliated with the Catholic University of America and is owned and administered by priests of the Society of Saint-Sulpice.
+It is affiliated with the Catholic University of America and is owned and administered by priests of the Society of the Priests of Saint Sulpice.

 It is located near the campus of CUA, across from the Basilica of the National Shrine of the Immaculate Conception, and close to other Brookland-area Catholic institutions such as Capuchin College, the house of the Missionary Oblates of Mary Immaculate, and the Dominican House of Studies.
 The larger neighborhood is for this reason referred to as "Little Rome".

 History

-In 1889, priests belonging to the Society of Saint Sulpice were asked to administer the divinity college of the Catholic University of America.
+In 1889, priests belonging to the Society of the Priests of Saint Sulpice were asked to administer the divinity college of the Catholic University of America.
 In 1917, they began building their own seminary next to the university.
 The Sulpician Seminary was first run as an extension of Saint Mary Seminary in Baltimore, Maryland, but became an independent institution in 1924.
 In 1940, the Catholic University school of theology assumed responsibility for training its seminarians, whereupon the seminary was renamed Theological College.

 Sulpician tradition

 The formation program of Theological College is guided by the principles and ethos of the Sulpician Fathers as articulated by Father Jean-Jacques Olier, founder of the Society of St. Sulpice: “to live supremely for God in Christ Jesus our Lord, so much so that the inner life of His only Son should penetrate to the inmost depths of our heart and to such an extent that everyone should be able to say ‘It is no longer I who live, but Christ who lives in me.'”
 Founded to reform the clergy in 1630s France, the Society retains its commitment of “developing men of character, educating effective priests, forming pastoral leaders and nurturing an apostolic spirit.”

-The Society’s five hallmarks are a commitment to ministerial priesthood, the cultivation of an apostolic spirit, an emphasis on spiritual formation, the creation of a formational community, and the exercise of collegiality.
+The Society's five hallmarks are a commitment to ministerial priesthood, the cultivation of an apostolic spirit, an emphasis on spiritual formation, the creation of a formational community, and the exercise of collegiality.

 This approach gives special emphasis and recognition to the importance of mental prayer and spiritual direction.
 Particular devotion to Our Lady under the title Sedes Sapientiae, Seat of Wisdom, is another distinctive characteristic.